U.S. Energy Information Administration logo

 Direct use and district heating systems

-Direct use and district heating systems use hot water from springs or reservoirs located near the surface of the earth.
+Direct use and district heating systems use hot water from springs or reservoirs located near the earth's surface.
 Ancient Roman, Chinese, and Native American cultures used hot mineral springs for bathing, cooking, and heating.
 Today, many hot springs are still used for bathing, and many people believe the hot, mineral-rich waters have health benefits.

 Geothermal energy is also used to directly heat individual buildings and to heat multiple buildings with district heating systems.
 Hot water near the earth's surface is piped into buildings for heat.
 A district heating system provides heat for most of the buildings in Reykjavik, Iceland.